Irresistible Chicken Piccata coated with parmesan and served with a delectable lemon sauce.

 - You can use Italian seasoning or oregano if you don't have Italian seasoning.
 It's more flavorful with the former.

-- Cling wrap helps in avoiding that the meat is ripped off during the flattening process.
+- Cling wrap helps in avoiding that the meat being ripped off during the flattening process.

 - Use a white wine of your choice.
-I used a decent riesling.
-Wine labeled as cooking wine are not always up to the quality for a sophisticated dish like this.
+I used a decent Riesling.
+Wine labeled as cooking wine is not always up to the quality for a sophisticated dish like this.